ashmitKmishra/BullDawg-Hackers/README.md

-# Adaptive Benefit Questionnaire + CoverageCraft UI
+# Adaptive Benefit Questionnaire (Flask-only)

-This repository now hosts both:

-- A Python/Flask backend that powers an adaptive benefits questionnaire and generates a PDF report.
-- A React (Vite) frontend called "CoverageCraft" that provides a polished, animated UI.

-You can run either independently.

-## Backend (Flask) – Adaptive Benefit Questionnaire

 Minimal Flask application that uses an adaptive engine to recommend benefits and generate a PDF.
+This repo has been simplified to contain only what's needed to run the adaptive benefit questionnaire.

 ### Quick Start